group 15 accessories

 AMC Dealers V8 Tune Up Kit.
 While this tune up kit is shown in Group 3, it was sold under the Group 15 Accessories.
 Consists of Champion N12Y spark plugs, rotor and condensor, this would make any AMC 66 1/2 V8 run like should.

 There were about 5 different compasses (that I know of) in AMC's history, but that is only to about 1965, chances are I don't have some of the previous years in my collection.
-This odd shaped UFO looking one is lighted. (first 2 photos) AMC never 'made' compasses, they had outside suppliers who made them, and just tossed them in their own boxes.
+TPhotos #1 & #2 this odd shaped UFO looking one is lighted.
+AMC never 'made' compasses, they had outside suppliers who made them, and just tossed them in their own boxes.
 What is unique about this besides being lighted is that it has the Rambler name inside glass.
-I'll post other photos of different years when I get a chance.
 Photos 3, 4, 5 show one from 1972.
+Photo 6 is a original mopunting instruction from one in 1970s.
+Photo 7 is a NOS Jeep one, yes, with emblem not level ha ha.
+Photo 8 is several from my personal collection, 1960s, 1970s Jeep used into early 1980s, and 1970s AMC one from about 1978.
+Photo 9 is close up of 1970s NOS American Motors logoed one.

 This was not available to public AMC dealers ONLY and is a solid metal desk stamp, about 1 inch x 1 inch, it uses a lot of ink.

 70 AMC Group 15 Accessories Dealers Book